brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 ```
 :::

-Or we could turn it into the JSON object `{"name": "Inigo Montoya", "relation": "father", "verb()": "die"}`:
+Or we could turn it into the JSON object `{"name": "Inigo Montoya", "relation": "father", "verb()": "die"}` for use as structured logging:

 ::: std
 ```cpp